InsViE-1M: Effective Instruction-based Video Editing with Elaborate Dataset Construction: Experiment

 \subsection{Experimental Settings}

 \textbf{Implement details.} Our InsViE model is finetuned on the CogVideoX-2B model~\cite{yang2024cogvideox} using LoRA~\cite{hu2021lora} with rank of 128.
 The training resolution is set to $720\times480$ by random cropping on the $1024\times576$ resolution source/edited videos in our InsViE-1M dataset.
 The training is conducted on 64 NVIDIA A100 GPUs for 40k iterations.
 The batch-size is 128.
 To be specific, we train our model on Set-S1, Set-S2 and Set-S3 for 20k, 10k, 10k iterations, respectively.
+Overall, it takes about 90s/20G/1GPU and 100h/75G/64GPUs for inference and training.